U.S. Fighter Jets Intercept Russian Bomber Flying Near Alaskan Coast For Second Straight Day

 As Radio Free Europe reported, two Russian Tu-160 Blackjack strategic bombers entered an area that is patrolled by the Royal Canadian Air Force.
 In response, both American and Canadian officials sent fighter jets to intercept the Russian warplane and follow as it left the area.
 The exact location of the incident was not revealed, but it also took place somewhere off the coast of Alaska.

-There was no actual contact between the aircraft, but officials aid they responded accordingly as if it had been a threat.
+There was no actual contact between the aircraft, but officials said they responded accordingly as if it had been a threat.

 “NORAD’s top priority is defending Canada and the United States,” General Terrence J. O’Shaughnessy, the NORAD commander, said in a statement.

 “Our ability to protect our nations starts with successfully detecting, tracking, and positively identifying aircraft of interest approaching U.S. and Canadian airspace.”

 The incursions by Russia have also taken place near the borders of NATO countries, with defense experts saying that Russia uses the incidents to test the defenses of neighboring countries, gauging reaction times and noting exactly what kind of aircraft are used to intercept the bombers.
 The incidents in Europe have served to raise tensions with many of Russia’s neighbors, especially the Baltic states.